Nazrulalif/notes-app/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details

 ## Support

-For support, email support@example.com or create an issue in the repository.
+For support, email nazrulism17@gmail.com or create an issue in the repository.